abinit/abinit/doc/tutorial/paw2.md

 Edit it, activate the 7 datasets (ubcomment the 'ndtset 7` line), and use
  <span style="color:green">\$ABI_HOME/doc/tutorial/paw2_assets/Ni.PBE-paw.rrkj.xml</span>
- PAW dataset obtained from <span style="color:green">Ni.atompaw.input2 file</span>, with a minor change of name (suppression of the indication GGA)..
+ PAW dataset obtained from <span style="color:green">Ni.atompaw.input2 file</span>, with a minor change of name (suppression of the indication GGA).
 Run ABINIT (this may take a while...).

 {% dialog tests/tutorial/Input/tpaw2_2.abi %}